 Having bought my first place just a year ago, I still remember all the stress, research, and more stress that went into finally signing on the dotted line.
 Toronto is a hot market, so I knew I needed to be prepared and not take this home-buying process lightly.

 Now that that’s behind me, I want to make sure that other millennials who are thinking of buying are just as well informed and prepared for this very big purchase.
 And if you have any questions after this episode, contact Penelope via Twitter and she’ll be happy to guide you on the right path!

 Tips If You’re Thinking of Buying Your First Place

 - Remember that getting pre-approved for a mortgage is your first step.
-This will help you figure out how much mortgage you’ll be approved for, and how much you can afford and what your budget should me.
+This will help you figure out how much mortgage you’ll be approved for, how much you can afford, and what your budget should be.
 Also, don’t borrow the maximum you are approved for, especially if only putting 5% down.
 You don’t want to be house poor after all!

 - When given a buyer representation agreement from your realtor, negotiate a term for the contract that suits you best (ie. no longer than 3 months).
 This way, you can end the relationship if it’s not working and you won’t be tied to a lengthy contract.